michaeldoody/skateboard-squad/README.md

 * hello_world_linux - hello_world for linux
 * simulation - MATLAB code that runs a simulations of the skateboard robot
 * tiva_robeteq - tiva-roboteq interface
-* MATLAB_pumping - MATLAB code for pumping only
+* RDS_Skateboard_Matlab - MATLAB code for pumping and idle
-* MATLAB_dropin - MATLAB code for dropping in only
+* (insert name here) - MATLAB code for dropping in
-* MATLAB_manual - MATLAB code for manual only
+* (insert name here) - MATLAB code for manual

 All the MATLAB codes for tricks have options for the three tricks but will only run the specified one correctly (correct gains, will plot for the specified trick)